alpaka-group/llama/docs/pages/virtualdatum.rst

     p1.alpha = 255;
     datum.store(p1); // tuple-element-wise assignment from p1 to datum.asFlatTuple()

-Keep in mind that the load and store functionality always reads/writes all elements referred to by a :cpp:`VirtualDatum`.
+Keep in mind that the load and store functionality always reads/writes all elements referred to by a :cpp:`llama::VirtualDatum`.

 Structured bindings